Marco Sulzner

-Marco Alessandro Sulzner (born 2 July 2003) is an Austrian footballer who plays as a defender for First Vienna on loan from LASK.
+Marco Alessandro Sulzner (born 2 July 2003) is an Austrian professional footballer who plays as a defender for Austrian Football Bundesliga side Wolfsberger AC.

 Club career

 On 7 February 2022, Sulzner signed with Austrian Football Bundesliga club LASK.
 As LASK and Sulzner's previous club Juniors OÖ are under a cooperation agreement, he is eligible to play for either club.
 Sulzner made his Bundesliga debut for LASK on 19 February 2022 against Admira Wacker.

+In June 2025, Sulzner joined Austrian Bundesliga side Wolfsberger AC on a two-year contract with the option for a further twelve months.